SSD2015/TeamTheFank/Glossary.md

   The person who don't associate at this camp.

 ## Participant
-  The first year of CPE and SKE student.
+  The first year of CPE and SKE students.

 ## Session
   Use for save value in server.